Pirussa/lei-22-s2-1da-g02/docs/SprintD/US016/US015_CheckAndExportVaccinationStatistics.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** A file with the Vaccination Statistics is created.
+* **AC1:** No two arrivals or departures should be equal.

 ### 1.4.
 Found out Dependencies

-There is a dependency with US008, as it is required to have the necessary information that that US provides in order to create a file with the vaccination statistics.
+There is a dependency with US004 and US008, deu to the fact that the system must be able to register not only arrivals, but also departures, in order to be able to analyze the performance of the center.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    - The name of the file intended to export the vaccination statistics.
+    - the time interval

 * Selected data:
-    - The time interval.
+    - The date to analyze.
-    - Between the options of checking or exporting the vaccination statistics.

 **Output Data:**

-The Vaccination Statistics;
- A file with the Vaccination Statistics.
+A list with the differente between the number of new clients arriving and the number of clients leaving the center for each time interval.
+A list with the time intervals for which the center was most effective in responding.
+The maxium sum, resulting from the contiguous subsequence with maximum sum.

 ### 1.6.
 System Sequence Diagram (SSD)